-Most of the species recorded during the trawl surveys have a relatively unknown global and localised distribution, let alone an understanding of their ecology and biology.
-This makes it difficult to make inferences about changes in distribution.
+Most of the species recorded during the trawl surveys have a relatively unknown global and localised distribution, and a detailed understanding of their ecology and biology is lacking.
+It is therefore tenuous to tie inferences about changes in distribution to species’ traits and life history.
 The two targeted fishery species, Patagonian toothfish and mackerel icefish, which are well studied, were ubiquitous in distribution across the study area and throughout the study period.
-It was the fishery by-catch managed species, species that are potentially sensitive to fishery pressures, that showed increases in both prevlenace and abundance.
-This suggests that the removal of illegal fishing, fisheries management, and fishing methods have all had a positive influence on these species.
+It is the fishery by-catch species, i.e. non-targeted species that are potentially sensitive to fishery pressures, that showed increases in both prevalence and abundance.
+This suggests that any or all of the decline in illegal fishing, improved fisheries management, and shifts in fishing methods have all had a positive influence on these species.